Gustavo Salle

 Gustavo Alberto Salle Lorier (born March 19, 1958) is a Uruguayan lawyer and politician serving as National Representative since February 2025.
-Founder and leader of the Sovereign Identity party, he was a presidential candidate in the 2019 and 2024 general elections.
+Founder and leader of the far-right, nationalist Sovereign Identity party, he was a presidential candidate in the 2019 and 2024 general elections.

 Graduated from the University of the Republic with a law degree, gained notoriety by filing criminal complaints against members of the Broad Front governments and for his activism against the installation of the UPM-Kymmene cellulose production plants in Uruguay.
 Salle is widely known for his flamboyant personality, aggressive and anti-establishment rhetoric and embrace of conspiracy theories, including the New World Order, that of the so-called "kleptocorporatocracy" or government of the corporations and that of the Judeo-Masonic secret coalition.

 Early life and legal career

 Salle Lorier was born in Montevideo on March 19, 1958, the youngest child of Ariel Salle, an administrative employee at a car importing company, and Esther Lorier, a schoolteacher.
 His brother Carlos Salle was a professor at the Faculty of Dentistry before he died.
 He was raised in the Sayago neighborhood in a middle-class family and attended public schools.
 His parents were supporters of the Colorado Party and campaigned for Battlism during the leadership of Luis Batlle Berres.

 In 1976 he enrolled at the University of the Republic and graduated with a law degree in 1982.
 He gained notoriety for taking several legal actions and making outrageous accusations, such as that former president Tabaré Vázquez was a "CIA agent" and a request for the extradition of former US Secretary of State Henry Kissinger for being the "ideologist" of Operation Condor.
 He also filed charges against high-ranking politicians, such as Vice President Raúl Fernando Sendic, for "usurpation of a university degree" in 2016, as well as against other government officials during the Broad Front administrations for cases of corruption and mishandling of public funds.